josemrsantos/movielens/README.md

 ### Configure

-For just all modes that this transformation can run, it is important to alter  alter the script `set_env_vars.sh`.
+For all modes in which this transformation can run, it is important to modify the script `set_env_vars.sh`.
-This script sets _environmental variables_ that serve as configuration:
+This script sets environment variables that serve as configuration:

 - **AWS_DEFAULT_REGION**: Your choice for the region you want to use (I have used `us-east-1`).
 - **S3_BUCKET_NAME**: The name (not ARN) of the bucket that you need to create first.